chearon/dropflow/README.md

 # overflow

 Overflow is CSS layout engine written in TypeScript.
-It has a high quality text layout engine capable of displaying many of the beautiful languages of the world.
-It tries to be fast, but it's more concerned with exploring the reaches of the CSS specifications (particularly the earlier ones).
+It has high quality text layout and is capable of displaying many of the beautiful languages of the world.
+It tries to be fast, but it's more concerned with exploring the reaches of the CSS standards.

 # Usage